tanvir-basi/r-pennystocks-Classifier/README.md

 ### Potential Issues
 #### Bias
 - The ticker extraction code was very accurate but it did occasionally identify the wrong stock.
-This can cause bias as the growth percentage label we used afterwards was not relevant for the post it was linked to.
+This can cause bias as the growth percentage label I used afterwards was not relevant for the post it was linked to.

 #### Lack of Data
-- From 46,000 posts we extracted using the Pushshift API we trimmed the posts down to nearly 15,000 datapoints.
+- From 46,000 posts I extracted using the Pushshift API I trimmed the posts down to nearly 15,000 datapoints.
 These reduced posts were therefore of good quality however it is still a very small quantity.
-By acquiring even more data, we could better train our model.
+By acquiring even more data, I could better train our model.

 ### Closing Thoughts
 To conclude, this project was extremely interesting as it proved to be my first proper foray into the data science workflow and using Machine Learning.
 From establishing a useful problem statement, extracting data, training models and reflecting on our results.
 It was a great learning experience that proved to deliver something useful that can be expanded on further by creating a website with the posts and the predictions listed.